What is carryback financing?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

 Carryback financing occurs when a real estate seller provides financing for the property buyer.
+It’s also known as “seller financing,” and it can violate the contract you have with a traditional lender.

 Put simply, a seller agrees to carryback a note and deed of trust, usually in the form of a second mortgage.
 Instead of using financing from a traditional bank lender, the buyer uses financing from the seller.